bgri/m100LE/README.md

 ## Differences from Wordle
 ### Valid 5 letter word
 We've chosen to eliminate this constraint, given the limited onboard memory of the Model 100.

 WORDLE initially checks the date and loads today's word from the wordlist.
 When a guess is submitted, WORDLE checks the guess to verify that it's a word in the wordlist.
 If the guess doesn't appear in the wordlist the guess is invalid.
 WORDLE will not accept and evaluate an invalid guess and the game doesn't progress.

 **m100le** initially **loads** today's word based on the system **DATE$** value.
-When a guess is submitted, **m100le** compares it to today's word, and provides the resultant clue. **m100le** does not test to verify the word appears in the wordlist.
+When a guess is submitted, **m100le** compares it to today's word, and provides the resultant clue. **m100le** does _not_ test to verify the word appears in the wordlist.
 A guess of 'MOIST' is valid, as is a guess of 'DDDDD'.

+### Every possible daily word
-Implementing the WORDLE method, would require the Model 100 to have the entire wordlist in memory to check for valid words.
-The Wordle wordlist is about 17k bytes (spanning six years of words);  just over half of the maximum memory of a Tandy Model 100.
+WORDLE contains a wordlist of over 2000 five-letter words, one per day for six years.
+Uncompressed, the data is over 17 Kbytes; over half of the memory on a TRS-80 Model 100.

-Rather than impose this burden, **m100le** reads the **current year's** wordfile for the appropriate word based on today's **Date$**.
-Currently, **m100le** is using the 2022 version of the wordfile 'WL2022.CO'.
-If you've enabled the Date Entry function, then the program will attempt to load whatever wordlist file that corresponds to the year entered.
+Rather than impose this burden, **m100le** has split the wordlist into seven files, based on the year so you need only download the **current year's** wordfile.
+For example, in the year 2023, **m100le** sees the two digit year of "23" in **DATE$** and loads the wordfile `WL2023.CO`.
+If you've enabled the Manual Date Entry function (see below), then the program will attempt to load whatever wordlist file that corresponds to the year entered.

 ### Coloured tiles
 As the Model 100 uses a monochrome LCD display, we don't have the